 In the past, certain of the underwriters and their affiliates have provided traditional commercial lending to us in one off financings in the ordinary course of business.
-In addition, Merrill Lynch, Pierce, Fenner & Smith Incorporated acts a sales agent in connection with our "at-the-market-offering" program, pursuant to a sales agreement dated May 9, 2016.
+Affiliates of Deutsche Bank Securities Inc. act as a lender and Administrative Agent under our short-term credit facility entered into in September 2016 and maturing on December 30, 2016.
+In addition, Merrill Lynch, Pierce, Fenner & Smith Incorporated acts as a sales agent in connection with our "at-the-market-offering" program, pursuant to a sales agreement dated May 9, 2016.
 Some of the underwriters and their affiliates may in the future engage in investment banking and other commercial dealings in the ordinary course of business with us or our affiliates.
 Accordingly, they have received, or may in the future receive, customary fees and commissions for these transactions.
 We have in the past, and may continue in the future, to purchase assets held by affiliates of one or more of the underwriters.